HUZIBRO/CreditGuardian-Detecting-and-Preventing-Credit-Card-Fraud/README.md

 Fraudulent transactions tend to occur more frequently at **lower transaction amounts**, potentially reflecting fraudsters’ strategy to avoid detection through small-value testing transactions.

 ---
 ## 🤖 Modeling Approach

-To predict fraudulent transactions, two supervised machine learning models were implemented:
+To predict fraudulent transactions, two supervised machine learning models were implemented.
+Since the dataset was **highly imbalanced** (fraud cases representing a small minority), special attention was given to ensure the models properly learned from the minority class.

 1️⃣ **Logistic Regression**
 A baseline linear model used to establish a benchmark for classification performance and interpretability.
+To address class imbalance, the `class_weight='balanced'` parameter was applied, allowing the model to assign higher importance to fraudulent (minority) transactions.

 2️⃣ **Random Forest Classifier**
 An ensemble tree-based model designed to capture non-linear relationships and complex feature interactions within the data.
+Similarly, `class_weight='balanced'` was used to ensure the model focused more effectively on detecting fraudulent cases rather than being biased toward the majority class.
 ---

 ## 📊 Evaluation Strategy